Philanthropy: War and postwar: Belgium and Eastern Europe

 The Commission for Relief in Belgium (CRB) was an international (predominantly American) organization that arranged for the supply of food to German-occupied Belgium and northern France during the First World War.
 It was led by Herbert Hoover.
-Between 1914 and 1919, the CRB operated entirely with voluntary efforts and was able to feed 11,000,000 Belgians by raising the necessary money, obtaining voluntary contributions of money and food, shipping the food to Belgium and controlling it there.
+Between 1914 and 1919, the CRB operated entirely with voluntary efforts and was able to feed eleven million Belgians by raising money, obtaining voluntary contributions of money and food, shipping the food to Belgium and controlling it there.
 For example, the CRB shipped 697,116,000 pounds of flour to Belgium.
 Biographer George Nash finds that by the end of 1916, Hoover "stood preeminent in the greatest humanitarian undertaking the world had ever seen."
 Biographer William Leuchtenburg adds, "He had raised and spent millions of dollars, with trifling overhead and not a penny lost to fraud.
-At its peak, his organization was feeding nine million Belgians and French a day.
+At its peak, his organization fed nine million Belgians and French daily.

 When the war ended in late 1918, Hoover took control of the American Relief Administration (ARA), with the mission of food to Central and Eastern Europe.
 The ARA fed millions.
 U.S. government funding for the ARA expired in the summer of 1919, and Hoover transformed the ARA into a private organization, raising millions of dollars from private donors.
 Under the auspices of the ARA, the European Children's Fund fed millions of starving children.
 When attacked for distributing food to Russia, which was under Bolshevik control, Hoover snapped, "Twenty million people are starving.
 Whatever their politics, they shall be fed!"